AntonioFasano/BloomR/src/bloomr.beta.md

 :   character vector of the tickers queried for data

 use.xts
-:   if TRUE (the default) time series are formatted as xts objects else as a data frame.   stack test
+:   if TRUE (the default) time series are formatted as xts objects else as a data frame.

-use.xts
-:   inner test

-only.trading.days
-:   inner test 2

-fakearg
-:   fake arg
+merge.xts
+:   if TRUE (the default) xts objects are merged using all rows and using NAs for missing observations.

 Details
 -------